 It is evident that, unlike \cref{eqn:circuit-fidelity-XES}, there is no classical overhead for evaluating $\alpha_\text{QUES}$ for any $n$.
 Since the circuit fidelity $\alpha$ should be non-negative, combining \cref{eqn:circuit-fidelity-QUES} and \cref{eqn:alpha_relation} also indicates that under the assumption of the depolarizing noise model, we have $\text{QUES}\ge 0.5-8\epsilon+\Or(\epsilon^2)$.

-To numerically verify the relation between QUES and circuit fidelity, we make use of the digital error model of \cite{BoixoIsakovSmelyanskiyEtAl2018} in which each quantum gate in the circuit is subject to a depolarizing error channel with a certain error rate, leading to the desired depolarizing error channel on the overall system.
+To numerically verify the relation between QUES and circuit fidelity, we make use of the digital error model of \cite{BoixoIsakovSmelyanskiyEtAl2018} in which each quantum gate in the circuit is subject to a depolarizing error channel with a certain error rate.
 We test the resulting noisy quantum circuit with different two-qubit gate error rates $r_2$ and set the one-qubit gate error rate to $r_1 = r_2/10$.
 We also discard the rotation gate with phase factor $\varphi_{2d}$, since this just adds a global phase to the exact Hamiltonian simulation.
-Then, given $U_A$ with a total of $g_1$ one-qubit gates and $g_2$ two-qubit gates, the reference value of the circuit fidelity is $\alpha_\text{ref} := (1-r_1)^{2d(g_1+1)} (1-r_2)^{2d g_2}$.
+Then, given $U_A$ with a total of $g_1$ one-qubit gates and $g_2$ two-qubit gates, the reference value of the circuit fidelity can be set to $\alpha_\text{ref} := (1-r_1)^{2d(g_1+1)} (1-r_2)^{2d g_2}$ \cite{AruteAryaBabbushEtAl2019,BoixoIsakovSmelyanskiyEtAl2018}.
 We assume $U_A$ is Haar-distributed (numerically verified in \cref{sec:converge-to-Haar}) to simplify the computation of classical expectations.

 \cref{fig:hsbenchmark} summarizes the estimated circuit fidelity for random quantum circuits with different depth parameter $d$, variable coupling maps, and a range of error parameters.
-In all cases, we find that the derived circuit fidelity from QUES ($\alpha_\text{QUES}$) and the circuit fidelity $\alpha$ obtained from sXES are consistent with each other, and both fidelities agree well with the theoretical reference value $\alpha_\text{ref}$ computed by direct evaluation of the fidelity of the mQSVT circuit (see \cref{tab:HSBenchmark} for numerical values of the fidelities).
+In all cases, we find that the derived circuit fidelity from QUES ($\alpha_\text{QUES}$), the circuit fidelity $\alpha$ obtained from sXES, and the reference value $\alpha_\text{ref}$ are generally consistent with each other.
+Numerical results also show that $\alpha_\text{QUES}$ exhibits a trend that slightly overestimates the value of the fidelity $\alpha$ (see \cref{tab:HSBenchmark} for numerical values of the fidelities).
 We also see that for a given set of error rates $r_1, r_2$, the circuits with highest connectivity show the best performance.
 This is because random circuits on these architectures converge faster to the Haar measure, which reduces the circuit depth (see \cref{sec:converge-to-Haar}).

-In the next two subsections we show how to assess and evaluate the classical hardness of Hamiltonian simulation with the mQSVT circuit.
+In the next two subsections we show how to assess and evaluate whether the Hamiltonian simulation with the mQSVT circuit can be a classically hard task.
 We first define the analog of XHOG for Hamiltonian simulation, which we refer to as sXHOG, and give conditions for the hardness of this.
-We then show that classical hardness can be inferred directly from the value of the circuit fidelity obtained from the QUES, i.e. $\alpha_\text{QUES}$.
+We then show that potential classical hardness can be inferred directly from the value of the circuit fidelity obtained from the QUES, i.e. from $\alpha_\text{QUES}$.

 \textbf{Classical hardness and system linear cross-entropy heavy output generation (sXHOG) }\\